FatihC/VirtualFolders/TaskList.md

 - [x] NPPN_FILEDELETEFAILED: gerek yok
 - [ ] If there is a problem with orders. fix at the start. don't crash
 - [-] Hover color in different themes: seems not possible.
 In dark theme my color is ignored.
-- [ ] ctrl+pg dwn-up: catch these events. and switch to new buffer with order number not docOrder
+- [x] ctrl+pg dwn-up: catch these events. and switch to new buffer with order number not docOrder
+- [ ] Font resize.